Florida County Announces Curfew Amid Rising Coronavirus Cases

 “We see the connectivity to where, at the end of these events, shootings are occurring,” said Tony.
 “Even homicides.”

-From July 1 through to July 6, Broward officers received over 170 calls complaining about house parties.
+From July 1 through to July 6, Broward County officers received over 170 calls complaining about house parties.
 On July 4, records show they responded to 13 calls about excessively loud or crowded parties for the Independence Day holiday.

-Local 10 reported coronavirus cases in Broward had risen to 36,913, including a death toll of 477.
+Local 10 reported coronavirus cases in Broward County had risen to 36,913, including a death toll of 477.
 This included 13 deaths announced today.

-However, the numbers of coronavirus cases in Florida could contain inflated numbers, as reported by the Inquisitr.
+However, the numbers of coronavirus cases in Florida could contain inflated numbers, as reported by The Inquisitr.

 An investigation by Robert Guaderrama of Fox 35 News alleged hospitals were over-reporting the amount of positive cases by a large amount.

-Fox 35 News anchor Amy Kaufeldt tweeted, “What’s strange is that it’s unclear why the negative results are not being reported.
+“What’s strange is that it’s unclear why the negative results are not being reported.
 No reason was given.
 Are these clinics overwhelmed?
-We’re not sure…”
+We’re not sure…” Fox 35 News anchor Amy Kaufeldt tweeted.

 The number of coronavirus cases in Florida has reportedly surpassed 327,000.